 We decided to travel by train from Beijing, China to Ulaanbaatar, Mongolia.
-Although China and Mongolia are neighbors, it’s a loong journey.
+Although China and Mongolia are neighbors, it’s a loong journey from China’s capital to Mongolia’s.
 BUT it’s the Trans-Siberian Railroad, so we thought it would be cool.
 (We were right!)
 Here’s the only travel guide you need to do the same!

 First thing to know – the Beijing to Ulaanbaatar train is for the experience, not the convenience or the price

-If you’re just trying to get to Mongolia, a Beijing to Ulaanbaatar flight is by far the simplest option.
+If you’re just trying to figure out how to get to Mongolia, a Beijing to Ulaanbaatar flight is by far the simplest option.
 It’s about the same price per person as the train (sometimes even cheaper), and it’s far quicker than the 30ish-hour train ride.

 If you’re looking to go the cheapest way from Beijing to Ulaanbaatar, you can patch together various local buses and jeeps and trains, but this will definitely take longer and be waayy more complicated.
 (There is no direct Beijing-to-Ulaanbaatar bus).

-The K23 (or K3) international train from China to Mongolia is a middle ground – cool train experience, easy enough to navigate, but a little longer than just hopping on a plane.
+The K23 and K3 international trains from China to Mongolia are a middle ground – cool train experience, easy enough to navigate, but a little longer than just hopping on a plane.
 As a result of this, the train is mainly filled with Western tourists, primarily (surprisingly!) a lot of older retired people traveling in tour groups, but also some backpackers and families with children.
 If you love train travel for its own sake, this is the option for you.

 Buy your Beijing to Ulaanbaatar train ticket far in advance